Cream Pastry

 Health Benefits

-- Eggs provide choline for cognitive function and cell structure
+- Eggs provide choline for brain health and complete amino acid profiles

 Buying Guide